 Students will be notified of acceptance by mail.
-At the time of acceptance, students are required to complete a Criminal Background Check at www.asumhbackground.com.
+At the time of acceptance, students are required to complete a criminal background check.
 Students who have previously been convicted of a crime may be restricted from certain clinical facilities, which may result in dismissal from program.